Case study

 • • client requirements varied widely

 The systems had to be robust, retry-safe, observable, and overrideable when needed.
-Automation was paired with manual fallbacks so account managers kept flexibility instead of becoming blocked by the tooling.
+Automation was paired with manual fallbacks so the workflow stayed reliable even when external systems changed or failed.

 Operational outcome